14-Day Comfort Safari & Authentic Cultural Experience

 Accommodation included

-Early in the morning after breakfast, we will depart for Tarangire National Park.
-The park is named after the Tarangire River which runs through it.
-This ‘river of warthogs’ is the only source of water for wildlife in the region during the dry season.
-In places, the vegetation is quite dense, including elephant grass and acacia woodlands.
-The park is well known for its elephant families, which can often be seen congregating by the river.
-You may also see giraffes, bushbucks, and hartebeests.
-These animals are closely followed by a range of predators, including lions and leopards.
-There are more breeding species of birds found in Tarangire National Park than anywhere else on the planet!
+Early in the morning after breakfast, we will set off for Tarangire National Park.
+The park is named after the Tarangire River that flows through it.
+This 'river of warthogs' is the sole water source for wildlife in the area during the dry season.
+In some areas, the vegetation is quite dense, featuring elephant grass and acacia woodlands.
+The park is renowned for its elephant families, which are often seen gathering by the river.
+You may also spot giraffes, bushbucks, and hartebeests.
+These animals are closely followed by various predators, including lions and leopards.
+Tarangire National Park boasts more breeding bird species than anywhere else on the planet!

-After lunch and an extensive game drive, we will head to our tented partner lodges for dinner and your overnight stay at Lake Burunge Tented Lodge.
+After lunch and an extensive game drive, we will proceed to our tented partner lodges for dinner and your overnight stay at Lake Burunge Tented Lodge.

-You will spend 2 full days inside Tarangire National Park.
+You will spend two full days inside Tarangire National Park.

 Breakfast, Lunch, Dinner